theosementa/theosementa/README.md

 - 💻 I'm an iOS developer alongside my studies.
 - 🌱 I’m currently learning UI / UX Design and SwiftUI Animations.
 - 💞️ I’m looking to collaborate on mobile application projects.
-- 📧 You can reach me at the following address : kaayzenn7@gmail.com

 ## Main Skills: